bluechiptek/aws-tools/lambda/graffiti-monkey/README.md

-## BUILD LAMBDA ARTIFACT AND UPLOAD TO S3
+## Build Lambda Artifact and Upload To S3

 Makefile takes care of everything for you.
 It also cleans up after the upload is successful.